Categories See All →

 With traditional wireless systems that have limited dynamic range, gain and level control are essential if one hopes to have reasonable hiss free operation without excessive distortion.
 No gain or level matching is required when using XD-V wireless systems because of the XD-V’s wide dynamic range and compander free operation.

 So the system gain requirement is to have the speech or vocal input to the microphone present an appropriate level into the mic preamp so that the preamp can raise the voltage to be optimum into the next stage of the mixer.
 Gain is likely needed somewhere in this chain, but as long as the mic preamp has enough gain available there is no problem re-adjusting the input trim to do this.
 Just turn it up as much as needed.
-Just remember to plug the output of the XD-V70 into a “mic level” input on the mixer as it is not intended to be used into a “line level” input.
+Just remember to plug the output of the XD-V into a “mic level” input on the mixer as it is not intended to be used into a “line level” input.

 In order to be able to certify a mic and being compatible one would have to know the distance from the user’s mouth and the level of their singing/speech.
-The sensitivity of the Line 6 LM4-T mic is -46 dB so using a mic that is approximately the same in sensitivity will result in a similar output voltage to the factory supplied mic.
+The sensitivity of both the Line 6 HS70 and the LM4-T lav mic is -46 dB, so using a mic that is approximately the same in sensitivity will result in a similar output voltage to the factory supplied mic.
 If a lower sensitivity mic were used with any traditional wireless system you would need to turn up the gain in the transmitter, receiver and/or the mixer.
 If the levels of these three controls are not in perfect sync with each other the result will be extra distortion or extra noise/hiss.
 With Line 6 XD-V is greatly simplified.
 Simply make adjustments at the mixer (in the same way as you work with a mic with a cable).
 Much less complicated (although it may be different than what a user is used to) it insures maximum headroom and far less chance to get it wrong.
 Just turn up the mixer, that’s why the knobs move.
 Remember, the relative position of a knob means almost nothing.
 The correct place is the correct place… no matter where it occurs on the rotation.

 - WL-185™ lav is -45.5 dB